AshutoshGunjal/Restful-Webservice-With-Spring-Boot/README.md

 .buildAndExpand(savedUser.getId())
 .toUri();
 ```
-- ResponseStatus: `When an endpoint returns successfully, Spring provides an HTTP 200 (OK) response.
+**ResponseStatus:** When an endpoint returns successfully, Spring provides an HTTP 200 (OK) response.
 If we want to specify the response status of a controller method, we can mark that method with @ResponseStatus.
 It has two interchangeable arguments for the desired response status: code, and value.
-  For example, we can indicate that the server refuses to brew coffee because it is a teapot:`
+  For example, we can indicate that the server refuses to brew coffee because it is a teapot:

 ```sh
 @ResponseStatus(HttpStatus.I_AM_A_TEAPOT)
 void teaPot() {}
 ```

-**Validation and Jakarta with Spring**
+**Validation and Jakarta with Spring:**

-`Validation is a crucial aspect of any application.
+Validation is a crucial aspect of any application.
 It ensures that the data your application processes are correct and useful.
 Without it, you'd be left dealing with
-inconsistent data, leading to bugs that are hard to trace and fix.`
+inconsistent data, leading to bugs that are hard to trace and fix.

 - Jakarta Bean Validation: `It's a specification that standardizes validation, making it easier and more efficient.
 WHen combined with Spring Boot, a popular framework
 for building Java applications, you get a powerful tool that simplifies validation, letting you focus on building your application's core functionality`

-**Springdoc-openapi & Swagger UI**
+**Springdoc-openapi & Swagger UI:**
-`It helps to automate the generation of API documentation using spring boot projects.
+It helps to automate the generation of API documentation using spring boot projects.
 It works by examining the application at runtime to infer API semantics based on
 spring configuration, class structure and various annotaions.
 It automatically generates documentation in JSON/YAML and HTML format APIs.
-This doc is completed by comments using swagger API annotations.`
+This doc is completed by comments using swagger API annotations.